-- In-Person – Appear in person to set a court date for a plea hearing.
-After you have entered a plea to the judge, a pre-trial hearing date will be set.
+- In-Person – Appear in person to set a court date for a pre-trial conference.
+After you have entered a plea to the judge, a trial date will be set.

 Consequences of Ignoring a Citation

-Failure to complete one of the four options listed within 20 business days from the date of the citation can immediately result in the following actions taken against the offender:
+If you do not complete one of the five options listed within 20 business days from the date of the citation, the following actions may be taken against you:

-- A request may be submitted to the Texas Department of Public Safety for the denial of driver license renewal.
+- A request may be sent to the Texas Department of Public Safety for the denial of driver license renewal.

 Inability to pay a fine is not an excuse for failure to respond.
 Fine payment extensions may be granted in person at the time of appearance.